Dr. Peter Lennox

 (Phone hours from 9 a.m.–4 p.m.)

-Women work hard to fight the signs of aging, but many factors including gravity, skin tone, pregnancy, breastfeeding and weight changes can take a toll on the breasts.
-While sagging breasts can undermine everything else a woman does to look and feel young, the good news is breast lift surgery helps Vancouver women recapture their firmer, uplifted shape.
+Women work hard to fight the signs of aging, but many factors including gravity, skin tone, pregnancy, breastfeeding, and weight changes can take a toll on the breasts.
+While sagging breasts can undermine everything else a woman does to look and feel young, breast lift surgery with Dr. Peter Lennox can help women from West Vancouver, Port Moody, and throughout the Vancouver, BC, area recapture their firmer, uplifted shape.

 Reasons for a Breast Lift